pytask-dev/pytask-latex/README.rst

 .. code-block:: python

-    @pytask.mark.latex(build_steps="latexmk")
+    @pytask.mark.latex(compilation_steps="latexmk")
     def task_compile_latex_document():
         ...

-The ``@pytask.mark.latex`` decorator has a keyword argument called ``build_steps`` which accepts which accepts strings or list of strings pointing to internally implemented build steps.
-Using strings will use the default configuration of this build step.
+The ``@pytask.mark.latex`` decorator has a keyword argument called ``compilation_steps`` which accepts which accepts strings or list of strings pointing to internally implemented compilation steps.
+Using strings will use the default configuration of this compilation step.
 It is equivalent to the following.

 .. code-block::

-    from pytask_latex import build_steps
+    from pytask_latex import compilation_steps

     @pytask.mark.latex(
-        build_steps=build_steps.latexmk(
+        compilation_steps=compilation_steps.latexmk(
             options=("--pdf", "--interaction=nonstopmode", "--synctex=1", "--cd")
         )
     )
     def task_compile_latex_document():
         ...

-In this example, ``build_steps.latexmk`` is a build step constructor which accepts a set of options and creates a build step function.
+In this example, ``compilation_steps.latexmk`` is a compilation step constructor which accepts a set of options and creates a compilation step function.

 You can pass different options to change the compilation process with latexmk.
 Here is an example for generating a ``.dvi``.